-Use a firewall.
 Windows Firewall or any other firewall app can help notify you about suspicious activity if a virus or worm tries to connect to your PC.
 It can also block viruses, worms, and hackers from trying to download potentially harmful apps to your PC.

 Use your Internet browser's privacy settings.
 Some websites might try to use your personal info for targeted advertising, fraud, and identity theft.